Welcome to the platform that brings people, groups and organisations together to create positive change in their communities.

 In a nutshell, that's the principle behind Can Do Bristol.
 No matter how small or large, everyone has something to give and giving is good - it makes you feel better!
 Moreover, collaborations between both people and organisations create the best movements!
 Don't they?

-And who are we to argue?
 Our ambition for Can Do Bristol is to foster an active community network of like-minded people and organisations who connect their ideas and their passions to drive things forward.

 This is not to absolve anyone of their responsibilities.
 Indeed, the neighbourhoods and communities team at Bristol City Council have paid the license to use this software and will be the platform administrator in the first instance.
 We are clear however that this platform is for everyone in Bristol, and we welcome others taking this administration responsibility on (even if we pay for it!).